niemopen/cmftool/README.md

 # Common Model Format Tool (CMFTool)

-This repository is part of the NIEMOpen project.
-It contains the NIEMOpen Common Model Format Tool (CMF).
+This repository is part of the OASIS Open Project named [NIEMOpen](https://github.com/niemopen).
+NIEMOpen is a community-driven, standards-based approach to defining information exchange packages for multiple business domains.

 The NIEM [*Common Model Format (CMF)*](https://github.com/niemopen/common-model-format) is a data modeling formalism for NIEM-conforming data exchange specifications.

-CMFTool is a command-line tool for the designers of those specifications.
+This repository contains the NIEMOpen Common Model Format Tool (CMF) software project.
+CMFTool provides command-line applications to support message developers and designers working with NIEM models in XSD and CMF format.
+It provides software libraries for other tool developers wishing to work with CMF

+There are five subprojects in this repository:

+* [*app-cmftool*](app-cmftool/README.md) is a Java application project for *cmftool*, a command-line tool for transforming NIEM XSD into CMF, and vice versa.  *cmftool* can also generate useful artifacts for message developers; for example, message schemas in XSD and JSON Schema to validate XML and JSON messages.

+* [*app-niemtran*](app-niemtran/README.md) is a Java application project for *niemtran*, a command-line tool for converting NIEM messages from one format to another; for example, converting a NIEM XML message into the equivalent NIEM JSON message.

+* [*app-scheval*](app-scheval/README.md) is a Java application project for *scheval*, a command-line tool for compiling and evaluating Schematron rules.
+It has special features required for evaluating NIEM naming and design rules written in Schematron.

+* [*lib-cmf*](lib-cmf/README.md) is a Java library project providing classes for working with NIEM models in XSD and CMF.
+Both *cmftool* and *niemtran* depend on *lib-cmf*.
+Other tool developers may find useful functionality here.

+* [*lib-util*](lib-util/README.md) is a Java library project providing classes that are used in all subprojects, and which may be useful in other projects.

+## Building CMFTool

+This project was built with NetBeans 26, Gradle 8.12, and Oracle JDK 21.\
+Try `./gradlew build`

+## About NIEMOpen

 For more information on NIEMOpen, see the project's website at [www.niemopen.org](https://github.com/niemopen/cmftool/blob/main/www.niemopen.org).

 General questions about OASIS Open Projects may be directed to OASIS staff at [project-admin@lists.oasis-open-projects.org](mailto:project-admin@lists.oasis-open-projects.org)

-## What's new in version 1.0-alpha.8

-* Fix a different bug causing duplicate properties in augmentation types
-* Ensure *niem-xs.xsd* has the right schemaLocation for *structures.xsd*

-## What's new in version 1.0-alpha.7

-* Fix duplicate properties in augmentation types

-## What's new in version 1.0-alpha.6

-* Several fixes to "cmftool m2xmsg" command

-## What's new in version 1.0-alpha.5

-* Add -v option to cmftool m2x and m2xmsg
-* JSON Schema fixes
-* CMF changes (v1.0-beta.1)
-    * OrderedPropertyIndicator moves from ChildPropertyAssociationType to PropertyType
-    * AnyProperty becomes AnyPropertyAssociation
-    * NIEMVersion becomes ArchitectureVersion

-## What's new in version 1.0-alpha.4

-* `cmftool m2jmsg` generates JSON Schema to validate a NIEM JSON message.
-* `cmftool m2xmsg` generates an XML Schema pile to validate a NIEM XML message.
-This schema is much simpler than the XSD representation of a model.
-  * Abstract elements with no substitutions are removed
-  * Abstract elements with one substituting element are replaced by that element
-  * Abstract elements with more than one substituting element are replaced by `xs:choice`
-  * Datatypes are represented by `xs:simpleType`
-  * Proxy types are replaced by the corresponding XSD primitive
-  * Type definitions do not inherit from the structures namespace.
-Reference attributes (`structures:id`, `ref`, and `uri` are explicitly added to type definitions according to `referenceCode`.

-## What's new in version 1.0-alpha.3

-The code base is reorganized into four subprojects:

-* *app-cmftool:*  Code for the *cmftool* command-line program
-* *app-scheval:*  Code for the *scheval* command-line program.
-* *lib-cmf:*  Library for all things CMF and NIEM-XSD
-* *lib-util:*  Utility library for people who don't necessarily care about CMF

-The CMF specification has changed significantly since the alpha.2 release.

-* The representation of augmentations is completely different (and much simpler)
-* Wildcards (xs:any and xs:anyAttribute) are supported
-* Internationalization support added for all documentation strings

-This version of CMFTool is not compatible with older CMF files.
-Older versions of CMFTool are not compatible with current CMF files.

-## Getting started

-1. You must have a Java runtime environment.
-JRE21 or later will work.
-JRE17 might work.
-   - Try `java –version` from the command line.
-If that works, you should be OK
-   - Otherwise make sure your `JAVA_HOME` environment variable points to your JRE
-2. Unpack the executable distribution from the Assets tab on the [Release page](https://github.com/niemopen/cmftool/releases)
-   - The *cmftool* program is in *cmftool-1.0-alpha.3.zip*
-   - The *scheval* program is in *scheval-1.0-beta.1.zip*
-   - It's OK to combine the *bin* and *lib* directories from both.

-3. Put the *bin* directory into your PATH
-4. Try `cmftool help` from the command line

-## Examples

-The *CrashDriver* message specification is in *lib-cmf/examples/CrashDriver*.
-The XSD representation of the message model in the *model.xsd* directory exercises most of the features of the NIEM 6 naming and design rules.

-* `cmftool x2m -o tmp.cmf model.xsd/cmf.xsd` will create the CMF version of the model in *tmp.cmf*.
-This should be the same as *model.cmf*.
-* `cmftool m2x -o tmp tmp.cmf` will create the XSD version of the model in the *tmp* directory.
-This should be the same as *model.xsd*.

-## Testing

-The *src/test/resources* directories contains resources for the JUnit tests.
-Many, many examples there.

-## Building

-This project was built with NetBeans 24, Gradle 8.12, and Oracle JDK 21.
-Try `./gradlew build`

 ## Other assets